Brooder (BROOD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Brooder Historical Price

-According to the latest data gathered on Brooder live price page, the current price of Brooder is 0.00001294USD.
-The circulating supply of Brooder(BROOD) is 921.07M BROOD , giving it a market capitalization of $11.85K.
+According to the latest data gathered on Brooder live price page, the current price of Brooder is 0USD.
+The circulating supply of Brooder(BROOD) is 921.07M BROOD , giving it a market capitalization of $11.65K.

 How Does Brooder (BROOD) Price Prediction Module Work?